Recycling & REUSE Resources AT CJ

 - White office paper

 We are NO LONGER ABLE to accept donations of latex paint, owing to the cost to Construction Junction.
 Latex paint is NOT accepted at the recycling drop off station.
-Please do NOT drop any building materials or paint at the City Recycling Bins.
+Please do NOT drop any building materials or paint at the City Recycling Bins or on the parking lot.

 Please see our "What We Accept" page for more information on material acceptance.